Beauty Insider: Odile Gilbert

 My friend François Nars and I were obsessed with America, so in 1982 we went to New York.
 One of my first shoots here was for American Vogue.
 We photographed Paolo Roversi’s wife, Laetitia Firmin-Didot, with Arthur Elgort and Polly Mellen.
 You can imagine how nervous I was, because I did not speak English that well.

-If you couldn’t be a hairstylist, what would you
+If you couldn’t be a hairstylist, what would you be?

 A photographer, or even a painter!
 I have always loved photography, and that is why I love doing hair on set.
 I remember walking into Richard Avedon’s studio for the first time, and there was his famous portrait Dovima With Elephants—it was an Oh, my God! moment.